History of Ethiopia: Italian occupation (1936–1941)

-Emperor Haile Selassie's reign was interrupted in 1935 when Italian forces invaded and occupied Ethiopia.

-The Italian army, under the direction of dictator Benito Mussolini, invaded Ethiopian territory on October 2, 1935.
-They occupied the capital Addis Ababa on May 5.
-Emperor Haile Selassie pleaded to the League of Nations for aid in resisting the Italians.
-Nevertheless, the country was formally annexed on May 9, 1936, and the Emperor went into exile.
+Emperor Haile Selassie's reign was violently disrupted in 1935 when fascist Italian forces invaded and occupied Ethiopia under the orders of dictator Benito Mussolini.
+The invasion began on October 2, 1935, and culminated in the occupation of the capital, Addis Ababa, on May 5, 1936.
+Despite Haile Selassie’s appeal to the League of Nations for collective security, the international community failed to act decisively.
+Ethiopia was formally annexed on May 9, and the Emperor went into exile.

-Many Ethiopians died in the invasion.
-The Negus claimed that more than 275,000 Ethiopian fighters were killed compared to only 1,537 Italians, while the Italian authorities estimated that 16,000 Ethiopians and 2,700 Italians (including Italian colonial troops) died in battle.
-Some 78,500 patriots (guerrilla fighters) died during the occupation, 17,800 civilians were killed by aerial bombardment and 35,000 people died in concentration camps.
+Casualties among Ethiopians were staggering.
+The Emperor claimed that more than 275,000 Ethiopian fighters were killed, compared to 1,537 Italians.
+Italian sources placed the death toll at 16,000 Ethiopians and 2,700 Italians (including colonial troops).Antonicelli, Franco.
+Trent'anni di storia italiana 1915–1945, p.
+133. During the occupation, at least 78,500 Ethiopian patriots were killed in resistance efforts.
+An additional 17,800 civilians were killed by aerial bombardment, and approximately 35,000 died in fascist concentration camps.